python-doc-ja/py27-intl/howto/functional.rst

     for i in obj:
         print i

-イテレータは :func:`list` や :func:`tuple` といったコンストラクタ関数
-を使ってリストやタプルに具現化することができます:
+Iterators can be materialized as lists or tuples by using the :func:`list` or :func:`tuple` constructor functions:

     >>> L = [1,2,3]
     >>> iterator = iter(L)